wdelfuego/nova-calendar/README.md

 }
 ```

-The following customization methods with regard to the display of the `Event` in the calendar view are available.
+The following customization methods with regard to the display of the `Event` in the calendar view are available:

 ### Chainable customization methods
 All of these methods return the `Event` itself so you can chain them in the `customizeEvent` method: